-3. Availability
+3 Availability

-The ratpoints-2.1.3 package can be downloaded from my homepage, see [rat].
+The ratpoints-2.2.2 package can be downloaded from my homepage, see [rat], or from github at https://github.com/MichaelStollBayreuth/ratpoints.

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 2 of the License, or (at your option) any later version.